AdguardTeam/LegalDocs/adguard-vpn.com/privacy/android.html.md

 - App type
 - OS language

+When you click *Connect*, the app will send your VPN token to AdGuard servers.
+We need this information to check the account status and authorization on the VPN server.

 ### Contacting support

 You can send messages to support by tapping *Report a bug* or *Request a feature*.